Save data in SQLite tables, vector databases, and buckets

 in your crawler’s config.

-Return the attach
+attach

 property in your response handler to put an object in your crawler’s bucket.